 Welfare law (BBA104)

-The course provides an introduction to the legal framework for professional practice in public administration in general, and the child welfare sector in particular.
+The course provides an introduction to the legal frameworks for professional practice within public administration in general and the child welfare sector in particular.

 Course code